Mark Lane, London: Description

-Corn exchanges

 In the nineteenth century 'Mark Lane' was a metonym for London's corn and grain markets.
-The first Corn Exchange opened on Mark Lane in 1747, bringing together the various agents who sold oats, beans and all kinds of grain on behalf of the farmers.
-(Corn, brought by river into the city, was customarily landed at Bear Quay, not far from the Exchange).
-The Corn Exchange, designed by George Dance the Elder in the classical style, was built around a courtyard which was open to the sky.
-The courtyard was surrounded by stalls or counters at which samples were available of the goods being traded.
-Either side of the Exchange were coffee-houses, where further business was transacted.

-In 1826 a rival exchange was set up by a group of discontented traders (the London Corn Exchange).
-Permission having been granted by Parliament, they established their 'new' exchange, also in Mark Lane, immediately alongside the 'old'; it was designed, in the Greek style, by George Smith and opened in 1828.
-In 1882, the 'Old Exchange' was largely demolished and replaced by a far larger building (designed by Edward I'Anson) in the Italianate style.
+The original London Corn Exchange dated back to 1747.
+It was designed by George Dance the Elder in the neoclassical style, built around a courtyard which was open to the sky.
+In 1826 a rival exchange was set up by a group of discontented traders.
+Permission having been granted by Parliament, they established their new exchange, also in Mark Lane, immediately alongside the old; it was designed by George Smith in the Greek Revival style, and opened in 1828.
+In 1882, the Old Exchange was largely demolished and replaced by a far larger building, designed by Edward I'Anson in the Italianate style.
 Both exchanges continued in operation until they were amalgamated in 1926.
-Smith's 'New Exchange' was demolished five years later; ten years after that, I'Anson's 1882 Corn Exchange was destroyed in the Blitz.
-Its replacement, by Terence Heysham, was opened in 1952 (its operation funded in part by the commercial letting of an eight-storey office block built as part of the design).
-Twenty years later it too was demolished and rebuilt; but the Corn Exchange continued trading 'cereals of every kind, pulse vegetables, flour, seeds, animal feeds and fertilisers'.
+Smith's New Exchange was demolished five years later; ten years after that, I'Anson's 1882 Corn Exchange was destroyed in the Blitz.
+Its replacement, by Terence Heysham, was opened in 1952.
+Twenty years later it too was demolished and rebuilt.

-After several years' decline in trading the Corn Exchange building on Mark Lane closed in 1987; at the same time the market, and its remaining traders, relocated to the Baltic Exchange in St Mary Axe.
-The name 'Corn Exchange' is preserved in the name of the building at number 55, Mark Lane.
+The Mark Lane Express, a weekly agricultural journal began publication in 1832.
+Later issues of the publication feature an engraving of the London Corn Exchange in its masthead, suggesting the journal may have been produced by the exchange, or someone, or group, associated with it.

+A number of buildings in the lane were bombed and destroyed in the 1940s during the Blitz.